 Consistency trajectory models: any-to-any jumps

-The key constraint that makes this well-posed is the semigroup property.
+With this object you can take large or small steps, land at any intermediate point on the trajectory, and compose multiple jumps to refine a generation.
+For this to be well-posed, the function has to satisfy the semigroup property.
 If you jump from $t$ to some intermediate $u$, and then jump from $u$ to $s$, you should get the same result as jumping directly from $t$ to $s$:

 Drag the split point $u$ in the figure below to see this in action: the direct jump (top arc) and the two-leg composition (bottom arcs) always end at the same destination, no matter where you split.